 In this episode

 In episode #53, Hareem Mannan shares how to build a portfolio of influence that can impact an entire organization and how to pay attention to potential rather than requirements.

-Hareem is the Director of Product Design and Group Product Manager at Segment.
+Hareem is the Senior Director of Product Design at Twilio.

 In this episode, Hareem shares her journey from being an individual contributor to becoming a manager and how that process was not a career upgrade, but instead a whole new role!

 You will also hear Hareem’s insights on how she embraces experimentation as a manager and switching her hiring approach led her to experience a game-changing unblocker!

 Tune in to hear all about Hareem’s leadership journey and the lessons learned along the way!